Juan José Torres: Presidency

 General Torres with a group of friends, including then Colonel Hernán Terrazas Céspedes in the back.

 Though most military leaders throughout Latin American history have been associated with right-wing politics, Torres - like his contemporaries Juan Velasco in Peru and Omar Torrijos in Panama - was decidedly left wing.
 He was known as a man of the people and was popular in some sectors of the Bolivian society.
 His mestizo and even native-Andean features enhanced his standing with the poorer sectors of society.
 Despite Torres' best intentions, his marked leftward drift did not stabilize the country.
 He called an Asamblea del Pueblo, or People's Assembly, in which representatives of specific "proletarian" sectors of society were represented (miners, unionized teachers, students, peasants).
 The Assembly was imbued with all the powers of a working parliament, even though opponents of the government tended to call it a gathering of "virtual soviets".
-Torres also allowed the legendary (and Trotskyst-oriented) labor leader, Juan Lechín, to resume his post as head of the Central Obrera Boliviana/Bolivian Workers' Union (COB) and to operate without a single restraint.
+Torres also allowed the legendary (and Trotskyist-oriented) labor leader, Juan Lechín, to resume his post as head of the Central Obrera Boliviana/Bolivian Workers' Union (COB) and to operate without a single restraint.
 To his surprise, Lechín proceeded to cripple the government with strikes.